Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 4. Market Impact: The “BYD Wave” Phenomenon

-While official sales reporting to NAAMSA (South Africa’s automotive industry body) was initially slow, insurance and registration data reveal a massive spike in BYD ownership in 2026.
+While official sales reporting to NAAMSA (South Africa’s automotive industry body) was initially slow, insurance and registration data reveal a massive spike in BYD ownership throughout 2024 and into 2025.

 Why BYD is Exploding in Popularity